Countly/countly-sdk-documentation/android/current.md

 Countly.sharedInstance().setHttpPostForced(false);</code></pre>
 <h2>Setting Custom HTTP header values</h2>
 <p>
-  <span style="font-weight:400">In case you would like to add custom header key/value pairs to each request sent to the Countly server, you may make the following call:</span>
+  <span style="font-weight: 400;">In case you would like to add custom header key/value pairs to each request sent to the Countly server, you may make the following call:</span>
 </p>
 <pre><code class="java">HashMap&lt;String, String&gt; customHeaderValues = new HashMap&lt;&gt;();
 customHeaderValues.put("foo", "bar");

 Countly.sharedInstance().addCustomNetworkRequestHeaders(customHeaderValues);</code></pre>
 <p>
-  <span style="font-weight:400">The provided values will override any previously stored value pairs.
+  <span style="font-weight: 400;">The provided values will override any previously stored value pairs.
 In case you would like to erase any previously stored pairs, provide <code>null</code>.</span>
 </p>
 <h2>SSL certificate pinning</h2>
 <p>